 Responses to the book differ widely.
 It has been described as a “deeply and fatally flawed […] polemic” and “political propaganda“.
 Critics further contend that Schellenberger “plays fast and loose with the facts” and relies upon “a strawman argument“.
-Others readers (quoted on Shellenberger’s website) consider the book to be “balanced and refreshing”, and argue that it “rescues with science and lived experience a subject drowning in misunderstanding and partisanship”, usefully “exposes misrepresentations” along with “one-sided distortions by environmental organizations” and biases, and makes a “persuasive case”.
+Other readers (quoted on Shellenberger’s website) consider the book to be “balanced and refreshing”, and argue that it “rescues with science and lived experience a subject drowning in misunderstanding and partisanship”, usefully “exposes misrepresentations” along with “one-sided distortions by environmental organizations”, and makes a “persuasive case”.

 Following publication right-wing media rushed to get Shellenberger on for an interview – seeming to relish to the opportunity to interview an environmentalist who is critical of climate activists and other environmentalists – whilst others such as The Guardian published a critical review arguing Shellenberger is guilty of science denial and a further article criticising his related writings on what he termed “the climate scare”.